CartoDB/airship/docs/guides/10-Integrating-CARTOjs.md

 ### Setting a basic layout
 A basic layout might include a container for our map and a sidebar for our future widget.

-The layout will always be wrapped by a block element with `.as-app-content` class, which will hold all of our content and elements.
+The layout will always be wrapped by a block element with `.as-content` class, which will hold all of our content and elements.
 So, to create our layout we need a right sidebar and a block element wrapped by `.as-map-wrapper` class for our map.

 ```html